Frequently Asked Questions

 Q: What geographical area does ASK cover?

 A: ASK’s offices are in Harrogate, North Yorkshire.
-To ensure that the quality of our local service is not compromised ASK concentrates its business to Yorkshire and Lancashire.
+To ensure that the quality of our local service is not compromised ASK concentrates its business predominantly to North and West Yorkshire.

 Q: What are ASK’s fees for providing Building Control Services?